SloughJE/aerial_straps_classifier/README.md

 This code provides functionalities to reduce the quality of videos for quicker labeling and to label frames of videos.
 The functionalities include:

 ### 1. **Reduce Video Quality**
 Reduces the quality of videos in a given directory to speed up labeling, specifically it reduces the lag from the time a key is pressed until the video skips to the next frame.
 Already processed videos will be skipped.
+Videos are named the same as the originals but are placed in this different directory to distinguish them.
 - **Reduction Factor**: An integer that specifies the factor by which the dimensions of the videos will be reduced.
 For example, a reduction factor of 4 would reduce both the width and height of the video to 1/4th of their original size.

 ### 2. **Video Frame Labeling**